clicon/clixon-docs/restconf.rst

 extension
   Called at parsing of yang modules containing an extension statement. auth
   Called by restconf on each incoming request to check credentials and return username.
 This is done after cert validation, if any.
-For example, http basic authentication, oauth2 or just matching client certs with username is done here.
+For example, http basic authentication, oauth2 or just matching client certs with username can be implemented here.

 NGINX
 -----